Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Human Annotation Setup and Analysis

 \subsection{Annotation of Events}

-The study design for our annotation of events is shown in \Cref{fig:eventannotation}.
 We sample a set of 10 events (one from each event type category, cf. \Cref{app:eventtypes}) and collect 39 annotations for this sample.\footnote{We collect 39 annotations for each event since we intend to compare these to the annotations of 13 corresponding event chains (with 3 annotations each).} Additionally, we sample 90 more events (nine from each event type category, cf. \Cref{app:eventtypes}) and collect 3 annotations each, so we can evaluate the quality of the generated texts on a sample of 100 events (10\% of our dataset).